 Established in July 2011 as a partnership between OEI, the OHA Public Health Division, DHHS Office of Minority Health and the Northwest Health Foundation, the Regional Equity Coalition program has supported local, culturally-specific activities designed by communities to reduce disparities and address the social determinants of health.
 This model promotes coordinated, collaborative groups organized at a regional level to advance policies, systems and environments that promote health and chronic disease prevention and management.

-Since the program’s launch, OHA has established three Coalitions, covering seven of Oregon’s most diverse counties: Benton, Linn, Multnomah, Washington, Clackamas, Marion, and Jefferson, and one sovereign nation, the Confederated Tribes of Warm Springs.
+Since the program’s launch, OHA has established six Coalitions, covering seven of Oregon’s most diverse counties: Benton, Linn, Multnomah, Washington, Clackamas, Marion, and Jefferson, and one sovereign nation, the Confederated Tribes of Warm Springs.

 Coalition membership includes individuals, stakeholders and community-based organizations with diverse skills, expertise and influence to address public health issues.
 This approach maximizes investment in community education by linking education activities to specific and desired policy goals, and builds community commitment to policy as a public health tool.
 The model is closely aligned with the federal HHS Action Plan to Reduce Racial and Ethnic Health Disparities and the National Stakeholder Strategy for Achieving Health Equity.

 For more information about each Coalition and their work, please see:

 One in five Oregonians is a person of color and within the Oregon Health Plan, people of color comprise 40 percent of the client base.
 These growing populations, however, continue to experience gross health disparities that are costing our system in lives and dollars.
 In order to improve health for all of Oregon’s communities, we must support local, culturally-specific activities.
 As members of the diverse communities in which they reside, Regional Health Equity Coalitions are uniquely positioned to engage communities in understanding and advancing their health priorities and ultimately, eliminating health disparities.